devaldana/max-batch-service/README.md

 ORDER BY g.name;

--- Give me the number of artists per each genre where the number of artist is greater than or equal to 100 -- exclude duplicated records from each genre.
+-- Give me the number of artists per each genre where the number of artist is greater than or equal to 100 -- exclude duplicated records from each genre and order descending by count.
 SELECT g.name, COUNT(ag.artist_id)
 FROM artists_genres ag
 INNER JOIN genres g ON g.id = ag.genre_id AND ag.is_primary